Purple-Sky-Pirates/academy-intro-exercises/docs/exercises/exercise01.md

 .Create an Application

-$ oc new-app openshift/templates/django.json -p SOURCE_REPOSITORY_URL=https://github.com/Purple-Sky-Pirates/exercise01-code
+$ oc new-app python -p SOURCE_REPOSITORY_URL=https://github.com/Purple-Sky-Pirates/exercise01-code.git

 ### Monitor the Build and Deployment using the CLI